stepthenuke/task-omp/readme.md

    Method allows to call `OpenFile` method of specific `service`.

 All services created with library use the same object path `"/"`.
+Interface matches with service name.

 ### Usage
 Basic example: